Why Every Government Needs a Data Dictionary

 Without ongoing ownership, even the best data dictionary will quickly become outdated.

-Step 9: communicate and promote adoption
+Step 9: Communicate and Promote Adoption

 A data dictionary only creates value if people use it.
 Governments should actively promote the dictionary and make it easy to access.